AMACB/HSCTF-2020-writeups/Treecache_Alyx/Treecache_Alyx.md

 ```
 0x0000000000000000      0x0000000000000041 <-- size header
 0x[donated amount]      0x[ desc. pointer] <-- description!
-0x[  name pointer]      0x[a tree pointer]
+0x[ name pointer ]      0x[a tree pointer]
 0x[a tree pointer]      0x[a tree pointer]
-0x[    id]00000000      ...
+0x[  id  ][ color]      ...
 ```
 Now we bring in the fact that we have a use-after-free vulnerability.
 Notice that at our current state after setting `root` to `temp_null`, freeing `temp_null`, and then setting `root` back to `temp_null`, we have convinced the program that the freed `temp_null` chunk is currently on the tree.

-However, comparing the structure of a freed chunk to the donation chunk, upon freeing tcache wrote in `0x[next on tcache]` into `0x[donated amount]` (helper for leaks but otherwise irrelevant) and `0x[tcache pointer]` into `0x[ desc. pointer]`.
-So right now, `temp_null->description` points directly inside of tcache.
+However, comparing the structure of a freed chunk to the donation chunk, we notice that tcache wrote `0x[next on tcache]` into `0x[donated amount]` (helper for leaks but otherwise irrelevant) and `0x[tcache pointer]` into `0x[ desc. pointer]`.
+So right now, `temp_null->description` points to the top of the tcache chunk.
 As a brief review, the tcache chunk looks like the following in libc 2.29.
 ```
 0x0000000000000000      0x0000000000000251 <-- tcache has size 0x250
 0x0101010101010101      0x0101010101010101 <-- length of each freelist
-0x0100010101010101      0x0101010101010101     here all freelists are 1 long
+0x0101010101010101      0x0101010101010101     here all freelists are 1 long
 0x0101010102010101      0x0101010101010101
 0x0101010101010101      0x0101010101010101
 0x[top 0x20 chunk]      0x[top 0x30 chunk]